ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > When the player types something, where do the keypresses go?
 The answer is that they are sent to whichever window currently has the _focus_.
 That's normally the `main window`, of course, but this phrase allows a switch.

-Glk windows have two `number` properties, `rock number` and `reference number`: see the Glk reference documentation for what they mean. `reference number` is what the Glk spec calls the window ID, and it therefore exists only for open windows.
+Glk windows have two `number` properties, `rock number` and `glk reference handle`: see the Glk reference documentation for what they mean. `glk reference handle` is what the Glk spec calls the window ID, and it therefore exists only for open windows.

 ## Glk events